jseifferly/site-unit2-project1-music-playlist-explorer/music-playlist-creator/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Shout out to my whole table of Kevin, Thomas, and Ben was able to bounce a lot of ideas of these guys and we all helped support each other and help each other reach all the goals for our projects